DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/Carvey/Part2/README.md

 # PART 2: How to Run a Job on Carvey Using gSender

-To begin this process, students must have three things prepared: 1.) stock material (XPS or HDU foam), 2.) a laptop with gSender installed and with USB compatibility, and 3.) the .nc file from Part 1 saved on that laptop.
+At this point, students must have their stock material (XPS or HDU foam), cut down (if needed) to a size that will fit in the machine and the .nc file from Part 1

 **IMPORTANT REMINDERS:**